 Before you install verify you have enough free space.
 Increase if needed.
 On AIX, the /usr file system will be installed with MySQL, which is quite large.
 Check the size of the rpm (currently > 500meg).
-During the install you will need at least twice the size of the rpm available, it will shrink after the gzip file is removed from the /usr directory https://sourceforge.net/projects/xcat/files/

 On AIX: The xCAT RPM called xcat-mysql is provided to help simplify the installation of MySQL on an AIX system.
-Download the xcat-mysql-2.\.gz.
+Download the xcat-mysql-2..gz.
 From this website: